 Prosthodontist Dr. David Weinstock is dedicated to restoring optimum function and aesthetics to your smile with patient-centered dentistry.
 Dr. Weinstock’s experience and a natural eye for aesthetics allow him to provide the most natural and comfortable results.

-To learn more about how Dr. Weinstock can restore beauty, function, and health to your smile, contact our Bala Cynwyd, PA dentist office today, or schedule your consultation online.
+To learn more about how Dr. Weinstock can restore beauty, function, and health to your smile, contact our Bala Cynwyd, PA dentist office today, or schedule your appointment online.